Roman Republic

 Now in the Musée du Louvre (AO 2349), images from the museum website

-The most famous of Mesalim’s surviving royal inscriptions is on a stone mace-head (illustrated above) that had been dedicated to Ningirsu, the main god of Lagash, in his original temple at Girsu (the ‘religious capital’ of a political entity that already embraced both ‘Lagash proper’ and Girsu):
+The most famous of Mesalim’s surviving royal inscriptions is on a stone mace-head (illustrated above), which he dedicated to Ningirsu, the main god of Lagash, in his original temple at Girsu (the ‘religious capital’ of a political entity that already embraced both ‘Lagash proper’ and Girsu):

 1. the top of the mace-head is carved with a relief of a lion-headed eagle (usually known as the Anzu bird), which, as Sébastien Rey (referenced below, at p.
 176) pointed out, was already established by this period as the emblem of Ningirsu; and